This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 Want to see the Conair Curl Secret in action?
 Here’s a quick video tutorial:

-There are two easy ways to finish your curls.
-For curls that are mostly intact, run your fingers through your hair to gently separate the curls.
+For curls that are mostly intact, simply run your fingers through your hair to gently separate the curls.

 What is your go to holiday hair style?